A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Final-Challenge-702e.md

 |||

 Well done!
 We're now done with that challenge and with this unit.

-In the next (optional) section you will find a summary of all the tags we have seen in this unit.

 Coming up soon, you'll learn how to create multiple pages and navigate between them.